nguyenphuquang/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 ### Match state

-The match state is a region of memory Nakama exposes to Authoritative Multiplayer matches to use for the duration of the match.
+The match state is a region of memory Itme-platform exposes to Authoritative Multiplayer matches to use for the duration of the match.
 The match handler governing each match may use this state to store any data it requires and is given the opportunity to update it during each tick.

 State can be thought of as the result of continuous transformations applied to an initial state based on the loop of user input after validation.